wrossmorrow/machtests/README.md

 While you only _have_ to know how to script your test to contribute a test, you can do alot here to control how your test runs with "frontmatter".
 This is described in more detail below.
 But, in brief, frontmatter will let you:

+* declare your test a "draft" that should not run with the "production" tests, which are run on a schedule
 * customize the name of your test
 * provide a version number for your test
 * provide a description of the test